Weak user authentication and port targeting are two of the main vulnerabilities present in the Remote Desktop Protocol (RDP).

 To reduce the prevalence of weak sign-in credentials:

 Single sign-on (SSO): Many companies already use SSO services to manage user logins for various applications.
 SSO gives companies an easier way to enforce strong password usage, as well as implementing even more secure measures like two-factor authentication (2FA).
 It is possible to move RDP remote access behind SSO in order to shore up the user login vulnerability described above.
-(Cloudflare Access, for instance, allows companies to do this.)
+(Cloudflare Zero Trust, for instance, allows companies to do this.)

 Password management and enforcement: For some companies, moving RDP behind SSO may not be an option.
 At the bare minimum, they should require employees to reset their desktop passwords to something stronger.